rusinmt/Portfolio/Python + Tableau (Azure - Snowflake)/readme.md

     <img src="https://github.com/rusinmt/portfolio/assets/143091357/6546c882-3dd2-4599-b0e7-92642add0e4f" width="250">
 </p>

-Method involves using a random string value in a Calculated field 'NO Higlight' placing in the Detail shelf and selecting in the Higlighter.
+Method involves using a random string value in a Calculated field 'NO Higlight' placing it in the Detail shelf, and selecting the field in the Higlighter.

 In essence, the dashboard serves as a tool for gaining insights into Warsaw's real estate market as reflected in advertisements on otodom.pl, offering a wide range of data and visualizations to support informed expansion of the agency's portfolio.